Georgia Clark, published author and novel writing mentor

 The real question isn't "Can I afford this?"

-It's "What's it worth to finally finish my draft then get it in front of an agent and editor?”
+It's "What's it worth to finally finish my draft and get it in front of an agent & editor?

 ✺ Frequently asked questions ✺

-Most writers do — but if you need more time, we'll create a completion plan in your final quarter.
-Slack community access continues as you finish.
+• Most writers do — but if you need more time, we'll create a completion plan in your final quarter.

 If you're interested in exploring a custom program, please contact me with details about your project and goals.
 Due to limited availability, I can only accommodate serious inquiries.